top of page

 In all of the cover-up that followed the assassination, I believe that good people did what they thought they needed to do to protect the United States.
 With actions large and small, most thought they were helping to hide a phantom connection to Cuba which they feared would bring war.
 Arlen Spector likely devised the single-bullet theory for such reasons.

-Much later, both Presidents Trump and Biden acted to subvert the good work done by the AARB, discussed above.
+Much later, both Presidents Trump and Biden acted to subvert the good work done by the ARRB, discussed above.
 While we have learned so much about the event under the auspices of the JFK Assassination Records Act, more still awaits declassification and release, yet each of our most recent presidents have yielded to advice of their advisors and have refused to do so.
 I don’t believe either man was shown something he felt was too controversial to release.
 I think each was advised that the remaining classified information, while having nothing to do with wild conspiracy theories, would nevertheless betray cover identities, divulge sources and methods or jeopardize foreign relations.

 While I vehemently disagree with their decisions, and with the actions of the intelligence and military authorities who continue to obfuscate, I understand their motives.